William Wallace Stewart Johnston

-Sir William Wallace Stewart Johnston, CBE, DSO, MC, ED (21 December 1887 – 21 August 1962) was a medical practitioner and an Australian Army officer who served in First and Second World Wars.
-He was in charge of medical services during the Kokoda Track campaign.
+Sir William Wallace Stewart Johnston, CBE, DSO, MC, ED (21 December 1887 – 21 August 1962) was a medical practitioner and an Australian Army officer who served in the First and Second World Wars.
+During the latter conflict he was in charge of medical services during the Kokoda Track campaign.

 Early life

 William Wallace Stewart Johnston was born in South Yarra, Victoria, on 21 December 1887, the second son of William Edward Johnston, a barrister who later became a County Court of Victoria judge, and his wife Clara Jane, née Wallace.
 He was a grandson of James Johnston.

 Johnston was educated at was educated at Melbourne Grammar School, and then entered Trinity College at the University of Melbourne, where he studied medicine.
 He graduated with his dual Bachelor of Medicine, Bachelor of Surgery (MBBS) degrees in 1914, and became a resident medical officer at Melbourne Hospital.

 Great War

-Johnston joined the First AIF on 7 July 1915, and was commissioned as a captain in the Australian Army Medical Corps.
+Johnston joined the First Australian Imperial Force (1st AIF) on 7 July 1915, and was commissioned as a captain in the Australian Army Medical Corps.
 On 18 December 1915, he embarked for Egypt on the SS Karoola, a hospital ship.
 On arrival on 2 February 1916, he was posted to the 3rd Field Ambulance.
-On 27 March 1916, he embarked at Alexandria on the SS Kinstonian for the Western Front via Marseilles.
+On 27 March 1916, he embarked at Alexandria on the SS Kinstonian for the Western Front via Marseille.

 On 1 August 1916, Johnston was posted to the 12th Battalion as its Regimental Medical Officer (RMO).
-He was awarded the Military Cross for Battle of Mouquet Farm.
+He was awarded the Military Cross (MC) for Battle of Mouquet Farm.
 His citation read:

 Johnson was promoted to major on 17 September 1917.
-Four days later he suffered gunshot wounds to the neck and chest in the Third Battle of Ypres, and was evacuated to England.
-He was recommended for the Victoria Cross, but his citation was downgraded to the Distinguished Service Order (DSO).
+Four days later he suffered gunshot wounds to the neck and chest in the Battle of Passchendaele, and was evacuated to England.
+He was recommended for the Victoria Cross (VC), but his citation was downgraded to the Distinguished Service Order (DSO).
 He was also mentioned in despatches.
 His DSO citation read:

 Johnston did not rejoin the 12th Battalion until 1 May 1918.
-He embarked for Australian on the SS Osterley on 27 September 1919, and his AIF appointment was terminated on 21 January 1920.
+He embarked for Australia on the SS Osterley on 27 September 1919, over ten months after the armistice of 11 November 1918 which ended the war, and his AIF appointment was terminated on 21 January 1920.